-Go back to the Work Queues page and start the Test Fever workitem.
+Go back to the Admin Worklist page and start the Test Fever workitem, then go to your work list and open it for editing.
 The Test Fever workitem has mapped the patient name and id values, and the particular symptom - fever - from the Treat workitem checked out by the Worklet Service.
 In addition, it has a Notes field where a medical practitioner can enter observations about the patient's condition (Figure 8.26).
 Enter some information into the Notes field, and then complete the workitem.